Why Do I Cry When I Poop?

 Why Do People Cry When They Poop?

-When you poop, your abdominal muscles contract, pushing the stool out of your rectum.
-At the same time, the muscles surrounding your eyes also contract, resulting in tears being produced.
-The scientific explanation for this phenomenon is that the nerves that control your tear ducts are closely connected to the nerves that control your rectum.
+When you poop, your abdominal muscles contract and then push the stool out of your rectum.
+At the same time, the muscles surrounding your eyes and eyes also contract, which will result in tears being produced.
+The perfect scientific explanation for this phenomenon is that the nerves that control your tear ducts are closely connected to the nerves that control your rectum.

 Why Do I Cry When I Poop?

-There’s no exact research on the connection actually water in your eyes when you poop, but there are enough people asking: Why do I cry when I poop?
-Especially when you actually dive into the archives of Reddit.
+There’s no exact research on the connection water in your eyes when you poop but enough people are asking: Why do I cry when I poop?
+Especially when you dive into the archives of Reddit.
 As one brave soul dared to openly ask: Is it strange that tears stream down my face every time I poop?
 Another said it’s an automatic and natural response that a tear rolls down their cheek when they go.

 Intra-abdominal pressure